Deykun/games-drawer/README.md

-# Games drawer
+# Games drawer 🕹️

-I have no experience with canvas; this is just a proof of concept where I'm fiddling with it.
+My random attempts to write some Canvas logic.